Piyush-Ghotkar/MeTube/README.md

     1. Clone repository
     2. Run command "npm install"
-    3. While dependencies get install, login to your Google Cloud Platfrom (if you don't have one create one, it's free!!)
+    3. While dependencies get install, login to your Google Cloud Platfrom (if you don't have one, create one.
+It's free!!)
     4. Search for "YouTube Data API V3" in GCP's products & resources search bar
     5. Start YouTube Data API by clicking on Enable button
     6. Now, go to the Credentials tab and create api key